delias0247-lab/DeepCyan-V2Isim/README.md

 ```text
 C:\Program Files (x86)\Eclipse\Sumo\bin\sumo-gui.exe
 ```

-This path appears in the project notes for the SUMO installation. fileciteturn0file0L131-L137

 ---

 ## Scenario Configuration

 Each map folder may contain its own SUMO configuration and route files.
 In the earlier README, `Map5` is shown using a local route file while still referencing external SUMO network and additional files.
-That means some scenarios may still depend on machine-specific or external paths and may need editing before they can run correctly on another machine. fileciteturn0file0L21-L52 fileciteturn0file1L29-L31
+That means some scenarios may still depend on machine-specific or external paths and may need editing before they can run correctly on another machine.

 Example pattern from the earlier setup: